robwelan/be-a-react-dev-ws-01/content/blog/game-view-user-rock-paper-scissors/index.md

 ## What could be improved?

 I can’t remember if the state.result.label test is required.
 Hmmm.
-This means either a comment is required if the test is required as it is not immediately obvious as to why this test should be there.
-Or the component should be refactored by having this line remove if it is unnecessary.
+This means either a comment is required if the test is found to actually be necessary.
+It is not immediately obvious as to why this test is required.
+The component should be refactored by having this line removed if it is unnecessary.

 The three buttons are the same except for the value and the icon.
 So - a new component that accepts a value and an icon and setState could be made and used.